Mother/Daughter Adventures at the Best Sedona Spa

 Spa-bound, in Sedona

-My mom, sister, and I were headed to Mii Amo, a resort and spa which is part of The Enchantment Resort in Sedona, Arizona.
-This gorgeous Sedona spa was awarded the #1 Best Destination Spa in the US for the second year in a row by Travel+Leisure Magazine.
+My mom, sister, and I were headed to Mii Amo, a resort and spa part of The Enchantment Resort in Sedona, Arizona.
+This gorgeous Sedona spa was awarded the #1 Best Destination Spa in the US for the second year in a row by Travel + Leisure Magazine.
 This coveted spa experience has the added luxury of being situated in one of the most alluring spots in the United States.

 The famous ‘Red Rocks’ of Sedona surround Mii Amo.
 The resort and spa sit at an altitude of 4500 feet and are low in profile—nearly hidden in the Upper Sonoran Desert.
 It’s as if Arizona gave every architect in Sedona the same Benjamin Moore paint chips and said, ‘Please conform to the colors of the desert.’